sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 The understand the concept behind EEs, please allow me to contextualize the Ansible ecosystem with regards to EEs a little.

 There are existing EEs which you can utilize to get started.
 Both the Ansible community and Red Hat maintain a few EEs.
 The ones maintained by the
-Ansible community are either hosted on [quay.io](https://quay.io/) or on GitHubs Container Registry [ghcr.io](https://ghcr.io).
+Ansible community are either hosted on [quay.io](https://quay.io/) or on GitHub's Container Registry [ghcr.io](https://ghcr.io).
 The ones Red Hat maintains are officially called
 *Ansible Automation Platform execution environments*, which are [*Certified Container Images*](https://catalog.redhat.com/software/containers/explore) and are provided via
 Red Hat's Container Registry [registry.redhat.io](https://catalog.redhat.com/).
 I'll refer to Red Hat's EEs typically as "certified EEs", as it makes communication easier :slightly_smiling_face:.